Our Sustainability Model

 Gift Economics and Transparent Generosity

-We believe financial resources shouldn't be a barrier to practice, AND we value the sustainability of our teachers and community.
+We believe financial resources shouldn't be a barrier to practice, AND we value the sustainability of teachers and community.
 Can we do that at the same time?
 We very much hope so!

 Our Goals

-Our target monthly budget:
+This is current and target monthly budget:

 Guiding Teachers Stipend $3500 (currently $2500)